 Alert Generation for Human-Robot Teams

-Multi-robot systems are becoming more adept to serve alongside humans in real-world missions as researchers make advancements in fundamental capabilities and resilience.
-These types of systems will be especially useful for dangerous missions in complex environments, e.g., military operations and disaster response, and reduce the risk to humans.
-In the context of multi-robot missions, we anticipate that human teammates will serve in a supervisory role to manage resources and make critical decisions because of the gravity of events, including life-or-death situations.
-At a high-level, human supervisors will ensure that robots are continuously working on tasks that align with the mission objectives, and issue commands that account for the dynamically-changing context.
-In a mission with considerable uncertainty due to intermittent communications, degraded information flow, and failures, humans need to assess both the current and expected future states, and update task assignments to robots as quickly as possible.
-We are developing a forward simulation-based alert system that proactively notifies the human supervisor of possible, negatively-impactful events, which provides an opportunity for the human to retask agents to avoid undesirable scenarios.
-We are also developing methods for speeding up mission simulations and extracting alerts from simulation data in order to enable real-time alert generation suitable for time-critical missions.
-We have conducted human subject studies and verified our hypothesis that the decision making performance of human supervisors can be improved by introducing forward simulation-based alerts.
+Multi-robot systems can be particularly useful for dangerous missions in complex environments, e.g., disaster response, and reduce the risk to humans.
+We anticipate that humans will be in supervisory roles to make decisions in critical situations, and manage resources.
+At a high-level, humans will ensure that robots are continuously working on tasks that align with the mission objectives as the mission progresses.
+In a mission with considerable uncertainty due to intermittent communications, degraded information flow, and failures, humans need to assess both the current and probable future states to make superior decisions.
+We are developing a forward simulation-based alert system that proactively notifies the human supervisor of possible undesirable events, which assists humans to retask agents accordingly.
+We are also developing methods for speeding up mission simulations to ensure real-time alert generation, essential in time-critical missions.
+We have conducted human subject studies to verify that these alerts do improve the decision making performance of human supervisors.

 Robotic Additive Manufacturing